jeremiahalex/codility-solutions/PermMissingElem.md

 ### Alternative Solution (JavaScript)
 A more elegant solution is to work out the expected total of the array and the actual total of the values in it.
 The differenece is the missing number.

-// you can write to stdout for debugging purposes, e.g.
-// console.log('this is a debug message');

 __[Test Score: 100%](https://codility.com/demo/results/trainingNUJKUF-8PG/)__

 ```js